Find out more about the Board of Governors and the staff of The Ian Potter Foundation

 Allan is Chair of the National Gallery of Australia, the Museum and Art Gallery of the Northern Territory and Grattan Institute.

-In January 2001 he was awarded the Centenary Medal and, in June 2007, was made an Officer of the Order of Australia.
+In January 2001 he was awarded the Centenary Medal and, in June 2016, was made an Commander of the Order of Australia.

 Life Governor since 1993